Our Associate Director Professor Colin Osborne publishes on human impacts in African savannas and shows how savannas respond.

-Colin explains the importance of this paper:
+Colin explains the importance of this paper.

 Our new paper looks at these threats – from rising CO2 causing tree invasion, to the expansion of agricultural land disrupting fire regimes – showing how they impact livelihoods and interact with each other.

 We argue that savannas in different parts of the African continent will respond differently to these threats, and outline research that needs to be done to better understand the problem.’